Canonical form of master equations and characterization of non-Markovianity: Forms of master equations

-Here $H$ is the system Hamiltonian, and the memory kernel $\mathcal{K}_{s,t}$ is a linear map describing the effects of the environment on the system. {The Born-Markov approximation amounts to approximating the memory kernel by $ \mathcal{K}_{s,t}[\rho(s)]\approx\mathcal{K}\delta(t-s)\rho(s). $} In this case, there is no memory, and the system dynamics is Markovian.
-This leads to a master equation in Lindblad form~\cite{Lindblad, Gorini},
+Here $H_S$ is the system Hamiltonian, and the memory kernel $\mathcal{K}_{s,t}$ is a linear map describing the effects of the environment on the system.
+The Born-Markov approximation amounts to approximating the memory kernel \red (in the interaction picture) \blk by \red $\mathcal{K}_{s,t}\approx \delta(t-s)\,\mathcal{K}_t$.
+Further, any explicit time dependence in $\mathcal{K}_t$ typically comprises rapidly fluctuating terms, that may be removed via a secular (or random wave) approximation to give a memoryless master equation of Lindblad form \cite{BreuerPetroBook}:

-where $\gamma_k$ are positive decoherence rates, the operators $\hat{L}_k$ describe the different decoherence channels, and the unitary part of the time evolution corresponding to the Hamiltonian term may include effects arising from the environment.
+Here the $\gamma_k$ are positive constants, called decoherence rates, and the unitary part of the time evolution corresponding to $H$ may include effects arising from the environment \cite{BreuerPetroBook}.
+The Lindblad form in Eq.~(\ref{lindbladeqn}) may also be derived under the assumptions that the evolution is completely positive and generated by a dynamical semigroup~\cite{Lindblad}. \blk